mvghasty/printergeist/README.md

 ```

-or or you can turn it into a binary inside your bin folder:
+or you can turn it into a binary inside your bin folder:

 ```shell